Ceterai/Enternia/humanoid/alta/README.md

 ## Body Types

-While playable alta subspecies all have ~~female~~ feminine body types, this folder also contains `malehead.png` for proper quest displays and `malebody.png` for possible compatability with other mods.
+While playable alta subspecies all have ~~female~~ feminine body types, this folder also contains `malehead.png` for proper quest displays and `malebody.png` for possible compatibility with other mods.

 Other than that, currently this species only defines 2 feminine gender options - altaya and kaitera.